Loniten (Minoxidil)

 Who Should Not Take Loniten

-Do not take Loniten if you are allergic to minoxidil or any ingredients, have phaeochromocytoma (rare tumour of the adrenal gland), have pulmonary hypertension (high blood pressure in the vessels of the lung), are pregnant, or are not using contraception and could fall pregnant.
+Do not take Loniten if you are allergic to minoxidil or any of its ingredients, have phaeochromocytoma, pulmonary hypertension, are pregnant, or could become pregnant without contraception.

 Medical Conditions to Discuss

-Tell your doctor if you have unstable or mild hypertension, symptoms of heart failure, heart attack history, fast heart rate, chest pain, kidney failure, regular dialysis, or liver disease.
+Inform your doctor if you have unstable hypertension, heart failure, a history of heart attack, fast heart rate, chest pain, renal failure, liver disease, or are on dialysis.

 Pregnancy and Breastfeeding